A Dynamic New View

 “We were missing things before, perhaps, and now we can catch them happening,” Norton says.

-Stenkamp’s research has already benefitted from the instrument.
+Stenkamp’s research has already benefited from the instrument.
 The ability to create high-resolution and live images gives her team versatility as they study how specialized cells form in the retina, how they interact with blood vessels, and how zebrafish’s retinal cells can regenerate.

 “Understanding how this works could mean we find the key to regenerating human retinas after damage or trauma or disease,” she says.